hmxmilohax/rb3-pc/readme.md

 * If you are planning on plugging in multiple instruments, _you must set them on different ports_ (Player 1, Player 2, etc).
 * PS3 guitar, drum controllers, and MIDI Pro Adapters for the Rock Band series are plug and play.
-* If you're using PS3 (Guitar Hero) or Wii guitars, set the “Handlers” option to “MMJoyStick.”
-* If you're using Xbox 360 guitar controllers, set the “Handlers” option to “XInput.”
-* If you're using PS3 (Guitar Hero), Wii, or Xbox 360 drum controllers, set the “Handlers” option to “MMJoyStick.”
-* If you're using a Xbox 360 MIDI Pro Adapter for drums, set the "Handlers" option to "XInput."

 **If your controller isn't being detected, click “Refresh”.
 If that doesn't solve it, restart RPCS3.**